The 2014 Primary National Curriculum states:

-These values are taught explicitly through our Personal, Social, Health and Emotional lessons (PSHE), and Religious Education (RE).
-They are also taught through the delivery of a broad and balanced curriculum which includes real opportunities for exploring them, for example in history and geography, and through our assemblies.
-Actively promoting these values also includes challenging opinions or behaviour in school that are contrary to them.
-These values are integral to our school ethos vision statement, and are reinforced regularly in the following ways:
+These values are taught explicitly through our Personal, Social, Health and Emotional lessons (PSHE), Religious Education (RE) and are reflected through our collective worship.
+They are also taught through the delivery of a broad and balanced curriculum which includes real opportunities for exploring what these British values mean and how it affects our decision making and own personal values.

 School Council, Sports Council, House Captains and Play Leaders are a good example of how children have used their understanding of British Values to elect representatives for them.
 These representatives work fairly to ensure that children are given broad opportunities that are fair and equitable within their school experience.